Q: How long as WMG been in business?

 Q: How many site inspections does your management agreement include?

-A: Typically two inspections per month; may vary based on contract terms agreed upon between the parties.
+A: Typically two inspections per month; this may vary based on contract terms agreed upon between the parties.

 Q: Do you handle service requests?